DYefremov/TVDemon/README.md

 * ### macOS (experimental)
 To run the program on macOS, you need to install [Homebrew](https://brew.sh/).
 Then install the required components via terminal:
-`brew install python3 gtk+4 libadwaita pygobject3 adwaita-icon-theme python-requests gstreamer`
+`brew install python3 gtk+4 libadwaita pygobject3 adwaita-icon-theme gstreamer`
+`pip3 install requests --break-system-packages`

 Launch is similar to Linux.